 Iron-nickel alloys demonstrate a very low expansion rate at room temperature.
-These low thermal expansion alloys have found use in modern applications which require joining of a metal to glass or ceramics and in areas that demand same thermal expansion rates for materials to be joined in order to prevent associated problems within the joint area.
+These low thermal expansion alloys have found use in modern applications that require joining of metal to glass or ceramics and in areas that demand the same thermal expansion rates for materials to be joined in order to prevent associated problems within the joint area.

 Alloy 42 (K94100/ASTM F30)

 Alloy 42 is a binary nickel-iron alloy consisting of ~41% nickel.
 This material demonstrates low and typically consistent thermal expansion characteristics over a wide temperature range of 20-300 °C. Its coefficient of thermal expansion is matched to materials such as silicon, beryllia, alumina, and vitreous glass compounds.
 This characteristic makes it suitable for tooling for aerospace composites and glass-to-metal and ceramic sealing applications.

 Properties of Alloy 42

 The following are the typical physical properties of Alloy 42:

 ||4.0-4.7 at 30-300 °C; 6.7-7.4 at 30-450 °C

 Alloy 42 is used as a sealing material in electric industrial lamps, vacuum devices, thermostat rods, microelectronic components, CRT electron guns, electronic tubes, and semiconductor packages.